Chernyakhovsk

+Chernyakhovsk (Черняхо́вск; Insterburg; Įsrutis; Wystruć) is a town in Kaliningrad Oblast, Russia, and the administrative center of Chernyakhovsky District.
+With a population of 35,705 as of 2023, it is the third-largest city of the Kaliningrad Oblast (behind Kaliningrad and Sovetsk).

+It is located at the confluence of the Instruch and Angrapa rivers, which unite to become the Pregolya river below Chernyakhovsk.

+Founded in 1337, it is one of the main towns of the region of Lithuania Minor.
+It was formerly inhabited by Lithuanians, Germans, Poles and French.
+It was the location of a German-operated prisoner-of-war camp for Allied POWs during World War II.
+It has a number of preserved heritage sights, including the ruins of two medieval castles and a historic stud farm.
+It hosts the Chernyakhovsk Air Base.

 History

+Medieval period

-Insterburg was founded in 1336 by the Teutonic Knights on the site of a former Old Prussian fortification when Dietrich von Altenburg, the Grand Master of the Teutonic Knights, built a castle called Insterburg following the Prussian Crusade.
+Insterburg was founded in 1337 by the Teutonic Knights on the site of a former Old Prussian fortification when Dietrich von Altenburg, the Grand Master of the Teutonic Knights, built a castle called Insterburg following the Prussian Crusade.
 During the Teutonic Knights' Northern Crusades campaign against the Grand Duchy of Lithuania, the town was devastated in 1376.
 The castle had been rebuilt as the seat of a Procurator and a settlement also named Insterburg grew up to serve it.
 In 1454, Polish King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 During the subsequent Thirteen Years' War (1454–1466) between Poland and the Teutonic Knights, the settlement was devastated by Polish troops in 1457.
 After the war, since 1466, the settlement was a part of Poland as a fief held by the Teutonic Knights.

+Early modern period

 When the Prussian Duke Albert of Brandenburg-Ansbach in 1525 secularized the monastic State of the Teutonic Order per the Treaty of Kraków, Insterburg became part of the Duchy of Prussia, a vassal duchy of the Kingdom of Poland.
 The settlement was granted town privileges on 10 October 1583 by the Prussian regent Margrave George Frederick.
+In the early 17th century, the town had a mixed population, and had Lithuanian, German and Polish preachers.

 Insterburg became part of the Kingdom of Prussia in 1701, and because the area had been depopulated by plague in the early 18th century, King Frederick William I of Prussia invited Protestant refugees who had been expelled from the Archbishopric of Salzburg to settle in Insterburg in 1732.
+French-language Calvinist church services were held in the town for several decades since 1731.
 During the Seven Years' War, the town was occupied by Russia.
-During the Napoleonic Wars, French troops passed through the town in 1806, 1807, 1811 and 1813.